By default, Live Edit is enabled only for HTML and CSS files.

 Note that a changed file is saved shortly after the update, contrary to regular autosave triggered by closing a file, a project, or PyCharm, or by other events.

 To configure highlighting, select the Highlight current element in browser on caret change checkbox.
-Otherwise, during a debugging session, you will have to hold Shift and click the element in the editor to highlight it in the browser.
+Otherwise, during a debugging session, you will have to hold Shift and hover over the element in the editor to highlight it in the browser.

 Select the Restart if hotswap fails checkbox to allow PyCharm to reload the page automatically if the changes couldn't be applied without that.